The most intensive of all our programs, admission to the Bachelor of Music (B.Mus.) program is dependent on a successful

 and the completion of a music rudiments placement test

-All Bachelor of Music students take a common first year that includes instrumental lessons, courses in music theory, music history, aural skills, and large ensemble performance.
+All Bachelor of Music students take a common first year that includes applied music lessons, courses in music theory, music history, aural skills, and large ensemble performance.
 This introductory year also includes studies in English as well as an elective of the student's choice from outside the Department of Music.

-At the end of this introductory year, and once the student has had the opportunity to assess their particular strengths and interests, a specific route of study is normally identified in consultation with the student’s principle instructor and/or a departmental advisor.
+At the end of this introductory year, and once the student has had the opportunity to assess their particular strengths and interests, a specific route of study is normally identified in consultation with the student’s principal instructor and/or the undergraduate advisor.

 In all program routes, the core subjects - music theory, music history, aural skills, large ensemble - continue into the second year.
 Greater concentration in the specific route of study occurs in years three and four.
-Instrumental performance study continues through all years of the Bachelor of Music programs, except in the fourth year of the music history, theory and composition, and world music routes.
+Applied music and ensemble performance study continues through all years of the Bachelor of Music programs, with the exception of the Composition and Sonic Arts Route.

 All programs consist of four years of study.
 To be eligible to continue in any of these program routes, students must maintain a minimum grade point average (GPA) of 2.3.

 Students may choose to concentrate on one of the following routes: General, Performance, or Composition and Sonic Arts.
 Students who have already completed a previous degree–in music or otherwise–may also opt to complete a B.Mus After-Degree.